OfficeDev/office-scripts-docs/docs/resources/samples/range-samples.md

 ---
-title: First scripts for Excel
+title: Ranges in Office Scripts
-description: A collection of basic code samples to use with Office Scripts in Excel. ms.date: 02/13/2023 ms.localizationpriority: medium
+description: A collection of code samples showing how to work with Excel ranges in Office Scripts. ms.date: 09/08/2023 ms.localizationpriority: medium
 ---

-# First scripts for Excel
+# Ranges in Office Scripts

 The following samples are simple scripts for you to try on your own workbooks.
 They form the building blocks to larger solutions.
-To use them in Excel:

-1. Open a workbook in Excel.
-1. Open the **Automate** tab.
-1. Select **New Script**.
-1. Replace the entire script with the sample of your choice.
-1. Select **Run** in the Code Editor's task pane.

-## Script basics

-These samples demonstrate fundamental building blocks for Office Scripts.
 Expand these scripts to extend your solution and solve common problems.

-### Read and log one cell
+## Read and log one cell

 This sample reads the value of **A1** and prints it to the console.